Shanice Marcelle

-Shanice Marcelle (born May 28, 1990) is a Canadian female volleyball player and assistant coach for the York Lions women's volleyball team.
+Shanice Marcelle (born May 28, 1990) is a Canadian female volleyball player and head coach for the Queen's Gaels women's volleyball team.
 She is a five-time CIS volleyball champion as a university athlete and two-time Bundesliga champion as a professional athlete.
 Individually, she was twice awarded the CIS women's volleyball player of the year in 2011 and 2013, was the 2011 CIS volleyball championship MVP, and was named the 2013 winner of the BLG Award as the best female athlete in all of Canadian Interuniversity Sport.
 She joined the Canadian women's national volleyball team in 2011 and is a member of the beach volleyball national team.